thoughtspot/thoughtspot.github.io/pages/admin/manage_jobs/about_scheduled_pinboards.md

 ---
-title: [About scheduled pinboards]
+title: ["Job management (scheduled pinboards)"]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "All jobs on your cluster will appear on the Jobs Management page.
+You can also view jobs for individual pinboards under the pinboard Actions dropdown."
 sidebar: mydoc_sidebar
 ---

+The **Jobs Management** page found on the **Admin** section in the ThoughtSpot web application allows you to create and manage jobs, namely scheduled pinboards.
+Scheduled pinboards should help with preparing for recurrent meetings, when reviewing the same pinboard is necessary.
+They should also be useful when you have metrics you want to monitor at a consistent interval, like daily or monthly sales targets.

 You can get pinboards emailed to you on a regular basis and do analysis offline.
 This introduces an additional format for you to consume and share pinboards with others, including those who don’t have a ThoughtSpot account.

-Scheduled pinboards should help with preparing for recurrent meetings, when reviewing the same pinboard is necessary.
-They should also be useful when you have metrics you want to monitor at a consistent interval, like daily or monthly sales targets.

 Contact ThoughtSpot Support if scheduled pinboards is not enabled on your cluster, or you can run the command `tscli scheduled-pinboards` to enable it yourself.